 My rules of student loan borrowing

-- Never borrow more for a 4-year degree than the entry level salary you expect to earn your first year after receiving that degree.
+- Never borrow more for a four-year degree than the entry-level salary you expect to earn your first year after receiving that degree.

-- Consider doing the first 2 years of your studies at a community college, and then transferring those credits to the school from which you want your degree.
+- Consider doing the first two years of your studies at a community college, and then transferring those credits to the school from which you want your degree.